Home » Workplace & Commercial » Fire Protection » Fire Protection Methods for Interior Timber

 Fire-Protection-for-Wood-4

-Fire Retardant Paint
+Fire Retardant Paint for Wood

 When painting over old paint on walls and ceilings, you need to use a basecoat first to upgrade the surface to be fire retardant.
 This applies for any previously painted interior timber too.
 You can get fantastic paints which can be painted straight on to the surface and either left as a finish or over painted with normal decorative paints.
 Zeroflame Fire Retardant Paint is one of our top choices as it is one of the most cost effective ways to provide spread of flame protection to old, previously painted surfaces.
 It is an easy to use, water based, single pack product that will insulate against heat on your interiors and help to keep fires down.